Sempra reaches final investment decision on Port Arthur LNG plant's Phase 1

-March 20 (Reuters) - Sempra Energy SRE.N said on Monday its unit has reached a final investment decision (FID) for Phase 1 development of the Port Arthur liquefied natural gas (LNG) export plant in Texas.
+March 20 (Reuters) - U.S. power and gas utility Sempra Energy SRE.N said on Monday the first phase of its proposed Port Arthur liquefied natural gas (LNG) export terminal received the financial greenlight to move ahead with investment firm KKR & Co KKR.N agreeing to a minority stake in the project.

-It has also agreed to sell an indirect stake in the project to KKR & Co Inc KKR.N.
+Though KKR's investment was not disclosed, an infrastructure fund managed by it will buy a 25% to 49% indirect, non-controlling interest in the project.

+Sempra Infrastructure Partners, the 70%-owned unit of Sempra, would target 20% to 30% of indirect ownership interest in the project, subject to the closing of the KKR sale.

 Sempra estimates the total capital expenditure for the 13.5-million tonnes per annum (MTPA) plant's Phase 1 at $13 billion.

-The 70%-owned unit of Sempra has also finalized its joint venture with ConocoPhillips COP.N.

-ConocoPhillips has acquired a 30% non-controlling interest in the project through the joint venture.
-The oil producer also agreed to purchase 5 MTPA of LNG from the project under a 20-year deal in November last year.

-Along with ConocoPhillips, buyers of Port Arthur LNG include units of Poland's Polski Koncern Naftowy Orlen SA PKN.WA, INEOS, ENGIE ENGIE.PA and Germany's RWE AG RWEG.DE.
+ConocoPhillips, units of Poland's Polski Koncern Naftowy Orlen SA PKN.WA, INEOS, ENGIE ENGIE.PA and Germany's RWE AG RWEG.DE would together buy about 10.5 MTPA LNG from the Port Arthur plant under long-term agreements.

 (Reporting by Ankit Kumar; Editing by Shilpi Majumdar)